itscarlosisaac/ad-view/README.md

 - ~~Add button to expand or collapse sidebar~~
 - Add button to open in external browsers
 - After editing a param field, hit enter to save changes.
-- Be able to turn off or on params or sizes to avoid deletion
+- ~~Be able to turn off or on params or sizes to avoid deletion
 - Be able to add multi URL to specific size.
 Ex: 4 urls for 4 sizes.
 - Add Drag and Drop to the banner sizes
+- Be able to give your current settings a name and save/load them.

 ---------